NavVis | Blog | BUILD BETTER REALITY

 If you're a laser scanning professional, you'll know that scan-to-BIM is attractive to your clients because it mitigates the margin of error at the survey stage, and reduces survey times and associated costs.

-It can also cut down the time spent at the site by capturing the entire location in one session. if done properly, your customers will have an accurate virtual representation of their building, complete with a set of up-to-date models and plans.
+It can also cut down the time spent at the site by capturing the entire location in one session.
+If done properly, your customers will have an accurate virtual representation of their building, complete with a set of up-to-date models and plans.

 Here, laser scanning professionals can find information on handling scan-to-BIM projects in 12 steps, based on recommendations from Autodesk University.
-Whether it's your first project or the next of many, these approaches apply to all experience levels.

 The stages of a scan-to-BIM project